FraunhoferIOSB/MIS/README.md

 ## MIS Overview

-The purpose of the MIS is to collect available offerings from a set of manufacturers, and to make them discoverable to potential buyers.
+The purpose of the MIS is to collect available capability offerings from a set of manufacturers, and to make them discoverable to potential buyers.
 In that context, the manufacturers are playing the role of a **Data Provider** and their offerings are provided by a _Factory Connector_.
 The buyers are considered to be a **Data Consumer** of the service provided by the MIS is its role as a **Service Provider**.

 The MIS service provider will be deployed in an domain-specific data space, providing a relevant ecosystem for manufacturer and buyers.